KxSystems/docs/docs/kb/lp.md

 ```

-## Generalisation
+## Generalization

-The inner product for the above 3 `bridge` use cases could be further generalised as projections of a cumulative inner product function.
+The inner product for the above 3 `bridge` use cases could be further generalized as projections of a cumulative inner product function.

 ```q
 q)cip:{[f;g;z] f[z;] z('[f/;g])\: z}